Friday

 Love, Mum.

 Jake took a deep breath and watched as the screen shut itself off.
 He continued to stare as the darkness surrounded him.
 The curtain swayed, and the clock changed numbers.
 He let the phone slide out of his hand and onto the cover.
-He leaned forward and closed his eyes as the familiar ache in his shoulder began.
+He leaned forward and closed his eyes as the familiar ache in his shoulder took over his focus.
 He grunted and massaged it absentmindedly with his hand.
 The pulsing followed the rhythm of his heart, moved up through his neck, and into his mind.
 The muscles around his ears sent out a shuddering sound that enclosed him in a thundering bubble.

 He sank back into the pillow and pulled the cover over his chest.
 Placing his hands over his heart.
 It was hammering hard against his chest.
 He took a deep breath and tried to count quietly to himself, but the echo behind his ears disturbed him.
 He turned to the side, pressed the pillow against his shoulder, and pulled the cover up to his chin.
 He stayed perfectly still.
 Eyes closed.
 Breathing.